ranocha/BSeries.jl/docs/src/benchmarks.md

 Next, we load the symbolic packages and run the benchmarks.

 ```@setup benchmark-nonlinear-oscillator
-using SymPy # generates annoying output online when conda installs sympy
+using SymPyPythonCall # generates annoying output online when conda installs sympy
 ```

 ```@example benchmark-nonlinear-oscillator
 using SymEngine: SymEngine
-using SymPy: SymPy
+using SymPyPythonCall: SymPyPythonCall
 using Symbolics: Symbolics

 println("SymEngine")